thecarpetjasp/URLMask/README.md

 #

 **Step (4):**
-Your new URL will output immediately.
+Your new URL will be output immediately.

 ![final](https://user-images.githubusercontent.com/71789855/140234327-a9beeb64-74c6-4ed8-be74-41f2c32e638e.png)